Photography Tips For Better Travel Photos

 A lot of cliche travel photos online are just of a landscape and not much else.
 Although these photos can be beautiful, try adding a person in a unique location for added interest and scale.
 Like I mentioned in tip #3, including people in your travel photos is always a good idea.

 I can already hear you roasting me from your computer screen:

 Before you get all worked up, hear me out.
 I’ve gone to tons of “cliche Instagram spots” expecting to take that one photo everyone else has.
 I’ve often gone to these places to realize that just around the corner is a completely different spot; that’s 100% more unique and equally as stunning.

-Whenever you are visiting a place to get your basic Instagram shots, explore around a little and see what else you can find.
+Whenever you are visiting a place to get your basic Instagram shots, explore around a little, and see what else you can find.
 Having tunnel vision on that one spot isn’t going to yield anything unique to you.
 This is a simple trick that a lot of people overlook.

 You have two eyes for a reason, put ’em to use.

-Capturing great photos while travelling is one thing, but managing your gear and keeping everything safe is another ball game.
+Capturing great photos while traveling is one thing, but managing your gear and keeping everything safe is another ball game.
 Luckily I wrote an article sharing 17 tips for travel photographers to help keep your gear safe, media secure, and still capture those epic travel photos.

 Admittedly, travel photography can be intimidating and difficult.
 You see all these beautiful images online and wonder why the heck your photos don’t look the same.
 By implementing the steps outlined in this article and putting in the practice, slowly you’ll discover the ‘tricks of the trade’ used by countless other creators.

 Ultimately taking better travel photos will come naturally if you’re just having fun.
 It’s a lot easier to get creative when you aren’t putting the pressure on yourself to capture amazing photos like your life depends on it.